petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 since PyQt4 was apparently missing and Matplotlib was trying to import it by default.

-I then added figure generation stages to the DVC pipeline to show how I'd probably approach this as a full Calkit project, so that each output could be cached separately.
+I then added figure generation stages to the pipeline to show how I'd probably approach this as a full Calkit project, so that each output could be cached separately.
 The pipeline (in `dvc.yaml`) then looked like: